kylefmohr/pysky/README.md

 * Simplified media upload:
     * Automatically resize images as needed to stay under the upload size limit
     * Automatically submit aspect ratio with images and videos
-    * Detect and raise an exception for incompatible videos before upload (not all videos with an .mp4 extension are compatible)
+    * Detect and raise an exception for incompatible videos before upload (not all videos with an .mp4 extension are compatible with Bluesky)
-* Simplified post/reply interface:
+* Simplified post interface:
     * Specify links and images in post text as Markdown without needing to provide facets
     * Reply to posts without needing to provide post refs
     * Send a video post in one call but wait for video processing to finish before posting (avoids post displaying "video not found" error until processing finishes)